 There are various domestic payment providers available in Portugal, providing a range of domestic and cross border payment mechanisms to the public.
-Some of them include:
+Some of them include:439

-- SICOI (Interbank Clearing System): a system that processes most day-to-day retail payments, such as cards, credit transfers, direct debits, checks, and e-money.
+- that processes most day-to-day retail payments, such as cards, credit transfers, direct debits, checks, and e-money.
 It operates on a deferred net settlement basis and is managed by the Banco de Portugal. - Trans-European Automated Real-time Gross